tuba15/Analysis-of-NYC-real-estate/README.md

 ## 📌 Overview

 This Power BI dashboard explores residential property sales trends in **Elmhurst, Queens (NYC)** between 2003 and 2023.
-Designed to support strategic decisions for real estate expansion, the project integrates **descriptive analytics**, **data modeling**, and **DAX-based KPIs** to uncover actionable insights.
+Designed to support strategic decisions for real estate expansion, the project integrates **descriptive analytics**, **data modeling**, and **DAX-based KPIs** to uncover actionable insights.The server dataset is taken is

 As an aspiring Business Analyst, this project demonstrates my ability to translate data into business strategies using technical tools and analytical reasoning.